top of page

 Encounters at the Edges of Culture

-Over the years, the archive has intersected with its share of memorable encounters.
-Madonna in the early 2000s, fittings for Leila Pahlavi, the late princess of Iran, and a spontaneous late-night request from Lady Gaga to meet at the Royal Albert Hall.
-But these moments sit more as cultural footnotes than as central achievements.
+Over the years, the archive has intersected with memorable encounters.
+Madonna in the early 2000s, fittings for Leila Pahlavi, the late princess of Iran, and a spontaneous late-night request from Lady Gaga to meet at the Royal Albert Hall are just a few highlights.
+However, these moments serve more as cultural footnotes than central achievements.
 The true work is quieter.

 Seeing the Industry Clearly